-Transcript policy - High school transcripts may be mailed or emailed from the registrar or high school counselor's office directly to the NCMC admissions office.
+Transcript policy - High school transcripts may be mailed from the registrar or high school counselor's office directly from the registrar or high school transcripts may be mailed from the registrar or high school counselor's office directly to the NCMC admissions office or sent electronically via an electronic transcript service.
 The high school transcript must contain a signature in order to be considered official.
-To verify A+, the transcript must also include the A+ stamp.
+To verify A+ Scholarship eligibility, the transcript must also include the A+ stamp.